Common cyber attacks

 The goal of a DHCP starvation attack is to overwhelm the DHCP server with a flood of bogus DHCP requests, exhausting the pool of available IP addresses.
 This prevents legitimate clients from obtaining an IP address and essentially denies them access to the network.

+DHCP Snooping: This security feature acts as a firewall between untrusted clients and trusted DHCP servers.
+The switch is configured to differentiate between trusted ports (connected to legitimate DHCP servers) and untrusted ports (connected to clients).
 DHCP snooping helps mitigate DoS attacks by limiting the rate of DHCP messages and filtering out suspicious traffic (DHCP messages received on an untrusted port, as normally sent by a DHCP client, may be filtered if they appear to be part of an attack).
-This makes it more difficult for attackers to flood the server and disrupt network operations.
+On untrusted ports, the switch:

 In a UDP Reflection/Amplification attack, the attacker does not target the victim directly.
 Instead, they send small, spoofed UDP requests (e.g., DNS or NTP queries) to publicly accessible servers, forging the victimβs IP as the source.
 These servers then respond with much larger replies, reflecting and amplifying the attack traffic toward the victim.
 The attacker leverages misconfigured servers as unwitting "proxies" to multiply the attackβs impact, potentially achieving 10xβ100x amplification with minimal effort.
 Mitigation strategies include disabling open DNS/NTP resolvers, implementing source IP validation, and using cloud-based scrubbing.